runwhen-contrib/runwhen-local/README.md

 ## Connect with Us
-Want to connect with the RunWhen community, [join us on slack](https://runwhen.slack.com/join/shared_invite/zt-1l7t3tdzl-IzB8gXDsWtHkT8C5nufm2A)
+Want to connect with the RunWhen community, [join us on slack](https://runwhen.slack.com/join/shared_invite/zt-1l7t3tdzl-IzB8gXDsWtHkT8C5nufm2A) or on [Discord](https://discord.com/invite/es7rexdG)

 ## What is the future of RunWhen Local?
-RunWhen Local will be officially FOSS in the next few sprints (e.g. open source licened, better contributor guides, and the main code base added to the repo).
+RunWhen Local will be officially FOSS in the next few sprints (e.g. better contributor guides, and the main code base added to the repo).

+What's the hold up?
+- Just like we shower every day, the code could use a little cleaning
+- A major code organizational change needs to be implemented with regards to matching discovered resources with troubleshooting code.
+Currently these rules reside in the container image, but they need to be migrated to the code repositores and alongside the troubleshooting code itself.

 It will continue to become more useful as the open source community of troubleshooting contributions grows and as we add more indexing capabilities (such as discovering more Kubernetes resources, or cloud resources from AWS, GCP, and Azure).

+In the meanwhile, we continue to add new features and troubleshooting code.
+Please raise issues to request features or contribute commands!

 ## Release Notes
 Short release notes are posted [here](https://docs.runwhen.com/public/runwhen-local-features/release-notes) until all code is migrated to this repository.